When al-Qaeda decided to formally extend its terror franchise to Somalia’s main militant group last week, few were impressed by the pairing.

 “Nervous al-Qaeda and al-Shabaab get hitched,” read an Asia Timesheadline.
 “A desperate joining of hands to prop up” the weakening groups, wrote the Associated Press.
 “Terror wings clipped,” proclaimedAllAfrica.com.

-And yet both groups mantain a happy outward appearance about the decision.
+A member of al-Shabaab sits during a public demonstration to announce their integration with al-Qaeda south of the capital Monday.
+(FEISAL OMAR - REUTERS)And yet both groups mantain a happy outward appearance about the decision.
 Al-Qaeda leader Ayman al-Zawahiri last week gave “glad tidings” about the pairing.
 On Monday, the now-infamous al-Shabaab Twitter account tweeted its first mentions of its new partner.
 In several tweeted photos, al-Shabaab mujahideen are shown pledging their allegiance to the “unity under ... one leadership,” as “thousands” of Somalis look on and “rejoice”:

 While the two groups have patted each another on the backs for years, the implications of a formal link are worrisome, as it gives both al-Qaeda and al-Shabaab access to new recruits, CNN reports.
 The Somali government, in a statement e-mailed to Bloomberg on Tuesday, said it more plainly: “Their union will increase insecurity in Somalia, East Africa and the rest of the world.”